kkrakovych/database-maven-plugin/src/it/README.md

 7. `oracle-07` - Incomplete configuration.
 Failure expected.
 8. `oracle-10` - All default values.
 Success expected.

-1. `oracle_a` - Complex database with two schemas.
+1. `oracle-a` - Complex database with two schemas.
-2. `oracle_b` - Simple database with one schema.
+2. `oracle-b` - Simple database with one schema.
 All source code in main directory.
-3. `oracle_c` - Simple database with scripts only.
+3. `oracle-c` - Simple database with scripts only.

 ## PostgreSQL